 Vancouver Island is a crazy place.
 In Deep Cove, the neighbourhood of North Saanich where we started our week, some of the native animals include cougars, deer, mink, otters, raccoons and bald eagles.
 A raccoon actually visited us on our deck a few times as we were enjoying the view.

 All the houses along the marina in Deep Cove have enormous windows so you can get the most from the view.
 Ours was no exception, graciously opened to us by Dad’s friend Alistair.
 He moved to Vancouver Island to spend his retirement amongst this beautiful scenery.

 Lucky for us, his neighbor Bob popped up and invited us out crabbing on his little fishing boat.
 And I mean serious crabbing with traps, not casual rock pool crabbing.

 We spent the morning on Bob’s boat, jetting around Saanich Inlet.
 It’s so large it could be its own sea – ringed with misty mountains, the shoreline dotted with little houses and jetties.

+As we went Bob pulled up his crab traps from the bottom of the sea.
+The crabs were about 7 or 8 inches across, with mean looking pincers.
 You need to have a license to set up shrimp and crab traps, but it seems most of the locals of Deep Cove have invested in one.
 Bob told us all about how commercial crabbing has greatly reduced the amount of wild crabs in the local waters.

 After pulling each crab from the trap, Bob inspected them for size.
 Your license covers what size crab you’re allowed to keep, any smaller and you have to toss it back.